desiganp/datacleanassignment/README.md

 ## Installation Instructions
 1. Download the dataset (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzip to your working directory.
 2. Copy the file run_analysis.R to the working directory.
+3. Type source("run_analysis.R") to execute the code.
+4. Verify that the file "tidy_data.txt" has been created in your working directory.

 ## Explanation of run_analysis.R
 1. The data is first read in using read.table.
 Training and test data are read in separately into the following R tables: